To answer that question in one word: neither.

 Let’s unpack these ideas of tuck and duck a bit.
 Tuck is a posterior tilt of the pelvis – think standing against a wall and rolling the pelvis back so the low back is flat to the wall.
 Duck is an anterior tilt of the pelvis – think standing against a wall and rolling the pelvis forward so there is not just a little space behind the low back, but a lot of space.

 Bony markers in the body are how we determine tuck, duck and neutral.
 The markers we use are the ASIS (anterior, superior iliac spine), the nobby points of the front of your hip bones, and the pubic bone, the place the two halves of the pelvis come together in the front of the pelvis.
 If the ASIS and the pubic bone sit in the same plane (as in, we could drop a pane of glass in front of them and they would both touch the glass equally), then we have a pelvis that is neutral to the leg.
 When the pubic bone is in front of the ASIS we have tuck.
 If the pubic bone is behind the ASIS, we have duck.
-When standing at a wall, a neutral pelvis will allow for a small space behind the low back.
+When lying on the floor, a neutral pelvis will allow for a small space behind the low back.

 You can click here to see an image on Flickr of a neutral pelvis – it is a right lateral view showing ASIS and pubic bone on the right side of the image.
 I tried to find a stock photo of a neutral pelvis, but couldn’t!